ftl/hamdeck/README.md

 * Get an indication on the mode buttons which modes are suitable to the current frequency according to the IARU Region 1 bandplan.
 * Jump to the center of the closest band portion suitable for your currently selected mode (press the mode button > 1s).
 * Control the major volume of ExpertSDR through TCI.
+* Set a mode and a custom filter band through TCI.

 This tool is written in Go on Linux.
 It might also work on OSX or Windows, but I did not try that out.